-Our report is solely for the purpose as set out above and is not to be used for any other purpose or to be distributed to any other parties without our prior consent in writing.
-This report relates only to the Disclosures required pursuant to the Directive and does not extend to any financial statements or other financial information of the Company.
+Our report, including the conclusion, has been prepared solely for the purpose as set out above and for your information, and is not to be issued for any other purpose or to be distributed to any other parties without our prior consent in writing.
+This report relates only to the Disclosures and does not extend to any financial statements or other financial information of the Company.